-We use School Gateway to send texts and emails, and parents can download the APP so they can see details regarding their child's timetable, attendance, behaviour, achievement, as well as paying for dinners/trips and letting parents see what food their child has bought from the school kitchen.
+We use School Gateway to send texts and emails, and parents can download the APP so they can see details regarding their child’s timetable, inform us of student’s absence, as well as paying for dinners/trips and letting them see what food their child has bought from the school kitchen.

 We use SIMS Parent Lite App for parents to check their own and their child’s information that we hold on our Management Information System and update us of any changes (parents are emailed a log in invite) and a Booking System for parents to make their own appointments for Parents’ Evenings (parents will receive log-in details on their invite letter).

 Out of Hours Contact – Advice for Parents/Guardians

 Most of us look forward to the school holidays with great excitement, but for some young people it can be a time of anxiety, especially for those who rely on regular face-to-face contacts with their friends or who enjoy the security and structure provided by the school day.
 If you are concerned about any young person in respect of their emotional wellbeing or you feel that they are vulnerable to harm or abuse and you are uncertain whether they are receiving support, you may wish to contact one of the agencies listed.
 Many of the agencies have established links and will ensure that your concern or query is directed to the appropriate agency.

 - Call Derbyshire (Derbyshire County Council Social Services) 01629 533190

 - Child Line 0800 1111·